This post may contain affiliate links.

 - Pour half and half into a medium saucepan off heat, sprinkle gelatin over and let stand 5 minutes.
 Set saucepan over medium-low heat, whisking constantly until gelatin dissolves, about 3 minutes (do not boil).

-- Increase heat to medium and add 1 cup heavy cream and sugar to sauce pan, continue whisking until sugar has dissolved and mixture is steaming hot, about 5 minutes (do not boil).
+- Increase heat to medium and add 1 cup of the heavy cream and sugar to sauce pan, continue whisking until sugar has dissolved and mixture is steaming hot, about 5 minutes (do not boil).
 Remove from heat and add vanilla and chopped chocolate all at once; whisk until chocolate has melted and mixture is completely smooth.

 - Either transfer mixture to a glass measuring pitcher for easy pouring or carefully pour directly from the saucepan into glass tumblers or ramekins (see recipe note #2).
 Refrigerate until completely set, 4 hours or overnight.
 (Cover if refrigerating overnight)